-Due diligence in small, private business transactions is different than due diligence for large or public companies.
-With less structure and regulation, due diligence with these kinds of businesses will likely take longer and be more complex.
+Due diligence in private business transactions is different than due diligence for very large or public companies.
+With less structure and regulation, due diligence with private businesses will likely take longer and be more complex.
 We love the challenge!
 This guide will tackle due diligence from this unique perspective.

 The process involves many individuals, many conversations and many documents.
 It is non-linear and different for every company.
 We can’t provide you with a step-by-step graphic or anything too prescriptive.
 The questions and answers below are designed to equip you with intel about the process and with the right framework and attitude to tackle the process well – whether it’s happening now or something you’re looking forward to in a couple years.